 Through a partnership with the City of Memphis, TVA is capturing methane gas from the T.E.
 Maxson Wastewater Treatment Plant adjacent to the Allen Combined Cycle natural gas site.
-New infrastructure will clean, dry and transport that methane gas to the Allen CC site.
+The new infrastructure will clean, dry, and transport that methane gas to the Allen CC site.
 There it will be used in an auxiliary boiler to make steam that will be sent to the steam turbine to generate at least five megawatts of electricity, enough to power at least 3,000 homes.

 “This project allows us to beneficially reuse methane, a greenhouse gas that would otherwise be incinerated, while at the same time helping the city of Memphis reduce their air emissions,” said Dan Tibbs, general manager of Major Projects in Generation Construction.

 “We knew when we started the Allen project, biogas was one of several environmentally innovative initiatives we wanted to pursue.”